 5. Buy generic, store brand for most items.

 95% of the time store brand items taste just as good as name brand, while costing significantly less.
 Avoid a “brand loyalty” mentality and give the store brand products a try.
 If you find that it’s significantly worse, go back to the name brand for those specific items.
 You likely won’t notice much of a difference and you’ll have shaved off a lot of money from your grocery bill.

 6. Buy in bulk.

 You can save a lot of money by purchasing items you eat often, non-perishables, and household items in bulk.
 We buy a lot of chicken, brown rice, beans, eggs, and healthy snacks from Costco.
+Sam’s Club is also a good option.
 For produce and other perishables we tend to purchase them from a grocery store to avoid waste.

 7. Don’t waste food.

 We like to cook a lot of extra food to eat as leftovers, but those efforts would be futile if we didn’t actually eat them.
 Be sure to keep a close eye on what you can in your fridge to avoid letting food go to waste.
 Americans throw out hundreds of dollars in food waste every year.
 Also, be careful not to buy too many perishables at one time, to ensure you have enough time to consume them all before they spoil.